waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Confirmation Bias:** I have a history of repeating failed actions (e.g., Silph Co.
 Elevator).
 When stuck, I MUST use my `puzzle_solver_agent` to generate new hypotheses.
 - **Navigational Hallucinations:** I have a history of incorrectly concluding I am trapped.
 I must use `navigation_troubleshooter` to verify exits before assuming a dead end.

 # II.
-Game Mechanics & World Knowledge
+Game & World Mechanics

 ## A. Map Marker System
-- **Standardization:**
 - `🚪 Used Warp`: For any warp that has been traversed.
 - `☠️ Defeated Trainer`: For any trainer that has been battled.
 - `✅ Item Picked Up`: For any overworld item that has been collected.
 - `🚫 Dead End`: For paths that have been confirmed to lead nowhere.
 - `🗝️ Puzzle Solved/Obstacle Cleared`: For puzzles or obstacles that have been overcome.
 - `🔄 Trap/Loop`: For tiles or warps that are part of a confusing loop or trap.
 - `💬 Non-Battling NPC`: For NPCs that have been confirmed to not engage in battle.

-## B. Verified NPC Interactions
-- **Magikarp Salesman:** Confirmed he is a one-time interaction and will not sell another Magikarp.

-## C. World Mechanics & Discoveries
+## B. Tile & Movement Mechanics
-- **Respawning Obstacles:** Cuttable trees can respawn after being cut.
-This was observed on Route 12 at coordinate (10, 100).
+- **Cuttable Trees:** Can respawn after being cut (observed on Route 12).

-## D. HM Usage Mechanic
-- HMs must be used from the Pokémon party menu, not the item menu.
-- A fainted Pokémon cannot use an HM move from the party menu.
-- To use Surf, the player must be standing on a tile directly adjacent to a water tile and be facing it.
+- **HM Usage:** Must be used from the Pokémon party menu.
+A fainted Pokémon cannot use an HM.
+To use Surf, the player must be standing on a tile directly adjacent to a water tile and be facing it.
+- **Boulder Pushing:** A multi-turn action.
+You must be adjacent.
+First press turns/pushes one tile.
+Subsequent pushes require walking to the new adjacent tile first.
+Cannot push boulders while surfing.

+## C. NPC Interactions & World State
+- **Magikarp Salesman:** One-time interaction.

 # III.
 Battle Knowledge
 ## A. Type Effectiveness & Battle Insights